William Bonner (newscaster)

 William Bonemer Júnior, known professionally as William Bonner (born 16 November 1963), is a Brazilian newscaster, publicist and journalist.
 He was the editor-in-chief of TV Globo's flagship news program Jornal Nacional from 1999 until 2025 and as anchorman of the program from 1996 to 2025.

-In 2026 he will become a cohost on the Globo Repórter television program alongside Sandra Annenberg.
+In 2026 he became a cohost on the Globo Repórter television program alongside Sandra Annenberg.

 Biography

 Bonner graduated in Mass Communications with emphasis in Advertising and Publicity from the School of Arts and Communication, University of São Paulo (ECA-USP) and began his professional career in advertising in 1983.

 In 1985, he started working at Radio USPFM and was eventually hired as announcer and television host on TV Bandeirantes until June 1986.
 He then moved to Rede Globo, assigned as editor and presenter of SPTV, a São Paulo local news program and, later, host of Fantástico.

 Upon moving to Rio the following year, he was the main newscaster of Jornal da Globo between 1989 and 1992 alongside Fátima Bernardes and, between 1994 and 1996, editor-in-chief and newscaster of Jornal Hoje.

 Between April 1996 to October 2025, after Cid Moreira and Sergio Chapelin left their positions, Bonner became lead anchor for 29 years and, later, editor-in-chief for 26 years, of Jornal Nacional, Globo's main weekly news program, alongside Fátima Bernardes, Patrícia Poeta and lastly, Renata Vasconcellos.